-Katharine McPhee On Stage - Theater Credits, Bio and Tickets
+Katharine McPhee On Stage - Theatre Credits, Bio and Tickets

-Since "Smash," Ms. McPhee has been playing the role of Paige Dineen in CBS' TV series "Scorpion," which first aired in 2014.
-She finally made her Broadway debut, assuming the leading role of Jenna in Waitress at the Brooks Atkinson Theatre for a limited engagement from April 10 through to June 17, 2018 and returned for a second shift at the diner from July 5 through to August 19, 2018.
-She returns for her third and final shift, closing out the Broadway production, from November 25, 2019 through January 5, 2020.
+McPhee made her Broadway debut in the leading role of Jenna in Waitress at the Brooks Atkinson Theatre for a limited engagement from April 10 to June 17, 2018.
+She returned for a second shift at the diner from July 5 to August 19, 2018, and she had third and final shift, closing out the original Broadway production, from November 25, 2019 to January 5, 2020.